KaneKnight/product-adoption-sim/README.md

 - Degree Sequence - The list of degrees that will form the graph.
 - Initial Graph - Networkx graph already constructed.
 - Saved Json Graph - Previous Networkx graph that has been dumped to a json file.

+The file utils.py contains mathematical functions for determining expected payoff of nodes within the network.
+Tested with doctests.